Do I need a 4WD to get to Trilby Station?

-Yes, we do welcome pets here on the station however, being a working station with valuable livestock (as well as wildlife in close proximity), we do request that your dog be restrained at all times.
+Yes, we do welcome pets for guests staying in our campsites or powered sites.
+Being a working station we do request that your dog be on a leash at all times.

-We do not allow pets into the cottages or Bunkhouse so please don’t ask as refusal may offend.
+Our cottages and the Shearer’s Bunkhouse are not pet friendly, so please don’t ask as refusal may offend.